jannatulhashi/deep-learning-challenge/README.md

 #### Step 3: Optimize the Model

-Using my knowledge of TensorFlow, optimize my model to achieve a target predictive accuracy higher than 75%.
+Using my knowledge of TensorFlow, optimized my model to achieve a target predictive accuracy higher than 75%.
 Use any or all of the following methods to optimize my model:

 - Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as: